uri-yanover/4qbits/_pages/recruiting-faq.md

 A: I will happily mentor anyone at any time.
 I love my profession, and mentorship is the cherry on top,

-> Q: I am a recruiter, can I interest you in <anything job-related>?
+> Q: I am a recruiter, can I interest you in &lt;anything job-related&gt;?

 A: No. See the next point.